Alex-Irae/DiseasePrediction/README.md

+// Disclaimer\\\

+This is a self-taught project and should not in any case be taken as medical advice, if you happen to be sick, check with a specialist.

-⚕️Disease Prediction System 🏥
+⚕️Disease Prediction System 🏥.

-⚕️Overview
+⚕️Overview.

 This project implements a machine learning-based system to predict diseases based on a list of symptoms.
 It utilizes various classification algorithms, including SVM, Random Forest, XGBoost, and Logistic Regression, to analyze the input data and provide accurate predictions.
 The system also incorporates techniques for data balancing, hyperparameter tuning, and model evaluation.

-⚕️Features
+⚕️Features.

 Data Preprocessing: Reads data from CSV, handles missing values, and encodes categorical labels.
 Data Balancing: Utilizes SMOTE to oversample minority classes and create a balanced dataset.
 Model Training: Trains multiple models using cross-validation and selects the best performing model.